UnicornGlobal/strong-lumen/README.md

 Make sure you set the appropriate variables in your .env

-You may use a symmetrical also but then you'll be relying on a secret instead of a keypair.
+You may use a symmetrical algo, but then you'll be relying on a secret instead of a keypair.
 This is not recommended.

 # Roles